Second Level Navigation

 - Online: Visa or MasterCard

-- By mail: Visa, MasterCard, money order or personal cheque
+- By mail: Visa, MasterCard, money order or bank cheque

-- In person: Cash, EFTPOS, Visa, MasterCard, money order or personal cheque.
+- In person: Cash, EFTPOS, Visa, MasterCard, money order or bank cheque.

 We recommend you keep all Registry-issued documents safe and secure.